jwhittaker/chzbot/notes/rpi_setup.md

 sudo hostname "$NEWNAME" && \
 ```

-Confirm the hostname changed with `hostnamectl`.
+Confirm the hostname changed with executing `hostnamectl`.

 ### Add Your User